Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Results and Analysis

 In RQ1, we investigate the overall effectiveness of pseudocode-based code translation.
-Specifically, we explore (1) how pseudocode-based code translation can help enhance the performance of the current widely-adopted direct translation strategy; and (2) whether pseudocode generated by the translator LLM can effectively represent the code intent or logic of the original program under translation and promote accurate code translation results.
+Specifically, we explore (1) {whether pseudocode-based code translation can advance the accuracy of the current widely-adopted direct translation approach, by either complementarily enhancing or completely replacing direct translation;} and (2) whether pseudocode generated by the translator LLM can effectively represent the code intent or logic of the original program under translation and promote accurate code translation results.
 We investigate these by comparing the performance of five translation strategies introduced in \Cref{subsec: promptingstrategy}.
 We take the widely adopted direct translation strategy ({\sd}) as the baseline and analyze the performance improvement of the other four strategies. \cref{table: RQ1-viaPseudocode-withSrc} shows the pass@10 rate of each LLM using different strategies.

-\textit{\textbf{Effectiveness in Enhancing Direct Translation.}} The results show that the two hybrid strategies (i.e., {\sdvp} and {\sdvpp}) that combine results from pseudocode-based and direct translation effectively improved the code translation accuracy achieved by the baseline ({\sd}).
-Specifically, {\sdvp} improved the pass@10 rate by 3.96\%, 7.06\%, and 12.04\% on average on three difficulty levels, respectively. {\sdvpp} led to more significant improvements of 4.10\%, 7.44\%, and 13.75\% on three levels on average, respectively.
+\textit{\textbf{Effectiveness in Enhancing Direct Translation.}} The results show that the two hybrid strategies (i.e., {\sdvp} and {\sdvpp}) that combine translation outcomes from pseudocode-based and direct translation effectively improved the code translation accuracy achieved by the baseline ({\sd}).
+Specifically, {\sdvp} improved the pass@10 rate by 3.96\%, 7.06\%, and 12.04\% on average on three difficulty levels, respectively. {\sdvpp} led to more significant improvements of 4.10\%, 7.44\%, and 13.76\% on three levels on average, respectively.
 The results demonstrate that pseudocode-based code translation enables LLMs to correctly translate many programs that cannot be correctly handled by direct translation alone.
 Thus, given the same number of attempts, it is beneficial to adopt both direct translation and pseudocode-based translation instead of consistently giving chances to either strategy.
 The results indicate that pseudocode-based code translation can effectively complement the widely adopted direct translation to enhance code translation accuracy.